 What was presented in notary classes in 2019 will look different today, especially in NY due to the pandemic and ever-changing regulations.
 When you take the class on how to become a Notary Public, the cost of materials is included in the price, and the instructor also provides a sample test to prepare students for the exam.
 The exam is scheduled and taken separately.

-In much larger cities and states, such California for example, you may find a broader range of instructor-led training classes performed in a classroom setting to cater to a much larger audience.
+In much larger cities and states, such as California for example, you may find a broader range of instructor-led training notary classes performed in a classroom setting to cater to a much larger audience.

 Join a Round-Table Discussion Group

 Another opportunity to gain more training is to join roundtable groups or chit-chat groups.
 In Rochester, NY once a month, interested Notary Publics get together in a round-table format, usually via Zoom, to discuss topics involving Notary Public services, laws, and procedures.

 The groups also serve as a safe space for Notary Public to voice their questions and concerns, as well as provide advice and support to one another.
 By joining these groups, Notary Publics are able to build relationships with other professionals in the field that can help them better understand their roles as a Notary.

 Not only does attending these roundtable or chit-chat groups benefit members in terms of gaining knowledge and understanding of the Notary Public profession, but it can also be a great way to stay connected with other professionals.
 It is an opportunity for members to connect with others who share similar interests and passions, which can lead to further opportunities down the road.